LinaM20/MusicVisuals/README.md

 # Instructions
 - To start the music, press the space key.
 This starts the music off and the visuals begin reacting.
 - To pause the music, press the space key.
-- Next press either 1, 2 or 3 to see different visuals.
+- Next press either 1, 2, 3 or 4 to see different visuals.
 - If key 1 is pressed, there should be a sphere.
 - Press key 2 to see many circles forming a vortex.
 - Pressing key 3 will produce a cube with a waveform in the centre.
-- Key 4 shows a pyramid.
+- Key 4 shows a pyramid...

 # How it works
 I created a few branches to work on different things and then when I was satisfied I merged the work from the branches onto the master branch.
 This really helped me try out different thing before I decided what I wanted and commited it to the master.
 I created branches often because it was hard for me to decide what to do with so many options!